 A sedentary lifestyle places an older individual’s spine in a compromised position.
-Older individuals have an increased risk of developing detrimental spinal conditions.
-Overexertion happens more easily in weakened bodies.
+Older individuals have an increased risk of developing dangerous spinal conditions.
+Overexertion happens more quickly in weakened bodies.
 The solution is to maintain physical activity with proper support.
-Chiropractic is designed to improve the whole-body.
+Chiropractic is designed to improve the whole body.
 If you’re looking for sedentary prevention and the latest care approaches, contact us, we’re ready to help!

 Hawk, Cheryl et al. “Best Practices for Chiropractic Care for Older Adults: A Systematic Review and Consensus Update.”
 Journal of manipulative and physiological therapeutics vol. 40,4 (2017): 217-229. doi:10.1016/j.jmpt.2017.02.001

-The information herein on "Chiropractic Sedentary Prevention for Seniors and Staying Active" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Sedentary Prevention for Seniors and Staying Active" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.